-- Memory copying: Traditional stores copy data multiple times—from kernel buffers to user space, between internal structures, for serialization
+- Memory copying.
+Traditional stores copy data from kernel buffers to user space, between internal structures, for serialization.
+Each copy costs time.

-- Synchronization overhead: Lock-based concurrency creates contention and unpredictable latency spikes
+- Synchronization.
+Lock-based concurrency creates contention and unpredictable tail latency.

 // Traditional approach: Multiple copies